 The Dark Side of the Moon was the only game ever produced by Jaspar Taylor and David Colyer.
 Jaspar (aged 14 at the time) did the programming and David checked that the actual game made sense to play, dealt with the financial side and offered support for the product.

 It took them two years to perfect (1984 – 1986) with many a late-night programming session into the wee small hours.
-It cost them a lot of nerves and £5,500 (up to 1986) to get made and to advertise.
+It cost them a lot of nerves and at least £5,500 to get made and to advertise.
 And just as it was finished, the QL was dropped by Amstrad!
 The whole exercise made a total loss of around £4,000 (over £11,000 in today’s money).

 After disappointing sales of just 60 copies for the 12 months up to late 1987 and with hopes of free promotion, they sent a copy to Richard Alexander, the editor of QL Adventurer’s Forum magazine.
 They may have wished they hadn’t, as Richard didn’t find the finished product very well polished and there were elements of the game that were not clear, including one very important thing concerning capital letters: